geoext/geoext/universal-app.md

 ```

 Open the browser using [http://localhost:1841/](http://localhost:1841/) and [http://localhost:1841/?profile=modern](http://localhost:1841/?profile=modern) to test the app.

+To open the application on a mobile device connected to the same local network, find out your computer's IP address and open that IP on the mobile browser, followed by the por number 1841, like [http://10.0.36.126:1841](http://10.0.36.126:1841).
+The mobile will open the mobile version automatically.

 The following screenshots shows the result, for the classic (running on desktop browser) and modern toolkit (running on mobile).